This post may contain affiliate links, view our disclosure policy.

 12. Get hands-on at the imagiNATIONS Activity Center

-Another fun thing to do in Washington DC with kids, be sure to check out the imagiNATIONS Activity Center located on the 3rd floor of the National Museum of the American Indian.
+Another fun thing to do in Washington DC with kids is the imagiNATIONS Activity Center located on the 3rd floor of the National Museum of the American Indian.

 In this family-friendly, interactive space, you’ll find Native scientific discoveries and inventions that help explain the importance of Native innovators (in a kid-friendly way).